 If we’re able to correct your information, we’ll inform you when the process is complete.

 If we disagree with you that information should be corrected, we’ll let you know in writing our reasons.

 We accept that sometimes we can get things wrong.
 If you have a concern about your privacy (including credit-related matters), you have a right to make a complaint and we’ll do everything we can to put matters right.

 How do I make a complaint?

 To lodge a complaint, please get in touch with us using your point of contact or one of the customer service teams set out in section 9.
 We’ll review your situation and try to resolve it straight away.
-If you’ve raised the matter through your point of contact or our customer service teams and it hasn’t been resolved to your satisfaction, please contact our Customer Relations team using the details in section 9.
+If you’ve raised the matter through your point of contact or our customer service teams and it hasn’t been resolved to your satisfaction, please contact our Customer Care team using the details in section 9.

 How do we handle a complaint?